Synonyms and other taxonomic changes

 Antennae apparently with 16 or more segments

-for labeled diagrams of braconid body and wing morphology used in identification.
+Diagrams of braconid body and wing morphology in (3)

 Many life histories adapted to parasitizing hosts as diverse as aphids, bark beetles, and foliage-feeding caterpillars.
 Many species are egg-larval parasitoids, laying eggs within host eggs and then not developing until the host is in the larval stage.
 Unlike ichneumon wasps, many pupate in silken cocoons outside the body of the host and others spin cocoons entirely apart from the host.(4)